-Even though they've been dating for seven years and have two children together, Kourtney Kardashian is in no rush to marry Scott Disick — and may never.
-Rumors persist that she and Scott are planning to tie the knot, but in an episode of Kourtney and Kim Take Miami, Kourtney told her sister Kim that her children, Mason and Penelope, are her "first priority."
+Even though they'd been dating for almost a decade and have three children together, Kourtney Kardashian is in no rush to marry Scott Disick — and may never.
+Rumors persisted last year that she and Scott were planning to tie the knot, but in an episode of Kourtney and Kim Take Miami, Kourtney told her sister Kim that her children, Mason, Penelope, and Reign, are her "first priority."
 And in an interview with Ryan Seacrest last year, Scott said, "I think if it's not broke, don't fix it.
 I used to want to get married more than she did, and then, being that she was always so not interested, I've decided not to be."
+The couple split (seemingly for good) in July 2015, and Kourtney has continued handling her business and taking care of their kids in style.

 Oprah Winfrey has been dating Stedman Graham for 30 years and has no desire to get married, but that doesn't stop people from asking her about it.
 In a 2013 interview , when asked if she would leave the Earth "as a never-married woman," Oprah replied, "Yes.
 I think that's my final answer."

-Jon Hamm has no plans to marry, and his girlfriend of over 15 years, Jennifer Westfeldt, doesn't seem to mind.
+Jon Hamm split from his girlfriend of 18 years, Jennifer Westfeldt, in September , but before their breakup, the two were seemingly adamant about not needing to get married. doesn't seem to mind.
 In 2010, the Mad Men star told Parade, "I don't have the marriage chip, and neither of us have the greatest examples of marriages in our families."
 He added , "Jen is the love of my life, and we've already been together four times longer than my parents were married."

 In 2012, Chelsea Handler told More magazine , "I don't know that I'm marriage material.
 I don't know if I would ever want to be someone's wife.
 It makes breaking up much more complicated."

-Though rumors have been swirling that Charlize Theron is planning to marry her current boyfriend, Sean Penn , the Oscar-winning actress had this to say about the institution in a 2011 interview: "Marriage was never something that was important to me.
+Though Charlize Theron was technically engaged to her ex-boyfriend, Sean Penn , the Oscar-winning actress had this to say about the institution in a 2011 interview: "Marriage was never something that was important to me.
 I don't know the exact reason for that.
 I really want for myself a long-term relationship and I have been in long-term relationships . . .
 That's the kind of union that I want.
 The actual ceremony is not something that is important to me — but I see the importance for other people."

 Despite having plenty of high-profile relationships and three children, Al Pacino doesn't seem to be the marriage type.
 In 1999, his longtime friend, writer Lawrence Grobel, told People magazine , "[Al's] father left when he was young.
 He doesn't want to get involved in a bad marriage.
 And he can be a difficult man sometimes, and I think he's aware of that.
 To unravel why Al has never married is like onions, there's layers and layers of stuff."